Reinis-FRP/test-gitbooks/developers/optimistic-oracle-v3/data-asserter.md

 * First, the value for the `claim` filed is constructed to be a human readable string as the concatenation of a number of different data points.
 This is meant to be parsable by the validation network and enable both Humans and software verifiers alike to assess the correctness of the claim.
 Note that within the Optimistic Oracle V3 the `claim` field (this prop in this function call) is _not_ stored on-chain; it is simply emitted and is used by off-chain actors to verify the correctness of the claim.
 * Next, the `asserter` field is passed in from this function call.
 This is who will receive the bonds back at resolution of the assertion, assuming the asserter was correct.
 * Next, we have the callback recipient set to `address(this)`.
 The OOV3 has the concept of callbacks wherein at the settlement of an assertion the asserter can choose to optionally call out from the OO into another contract.
-In this context, we want the OOV3 to call _back_ into the DataAsserter contract when the assertion is settled (this will become clearer in the following section).
+In this context, we want the OOV3 to call _back_ into the Data Asserter contract when the assertion is settled (this will become clearer in the following section).
 * We have no Sovereign security enabled here (this is an advanced topic and does not need to be covered here).
 * Default liveness, bond and identifier are set.
 * No domain is set (this is an external concept that helps 3rd parties identify assertions).